Indiana University

 The information above is adapted from Microsoft TechNet.

 The Indiana University network is at the highest setting (level 5, Send NTLMv2 response only\refuse LM & NTLM).
 As a result, anything that authenticates against the IU Active Directory must use NTLMv2; this includes ADS logins, Student Technology Center (STC) and Residential Technology Center (RTC) printing, Exchange access, and file sharing with a computer joined to ADS.
-UITS has no plans to block the LM and NTLMv1 protocols on IU's network.

-This is document atvn in domain all.
+This is document atvn in the Knowledge Base.

-Last modified on November 02, 2009.
+Last modified on 2018-01-18 15:27:09.